grobertson/Melvin/README.md

 # Melvin
-Extending my Volvo with micro-controllers interconnected via serial network
+Extending my Volvo with micro-controllers interconnected via serial network.
+This is a very early WIP, at this stage it's more like a thought experiment taken a little too far and an excuse to dive deeper into circuit design.

 #Melvin_
 The master controller (000).
 Sends messages to a slave device controlling light relays.